FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-file-manager.md

 ## World Viewer

+{: .info}
+> The World Viewer is currently under development and may not be available yet.

-Here is something fun for Minecraft servers: when you navigate into a world's `region` folder, a **World View** button appears.
+For Minecraft servers, when you navigate into a world's `region` folder, a **World View** button may appear.
 Click it to visualize your Minecraft world data right in the browser -- a great way to get a quick overview of what your world looks like without launching the game.